OptimisticTrousers/Applied-Web-Development/README.md

 <p>To give the website a more appealing look, I redesigned the class schedule and login form for existing users.
 Visualization is very important when it comes to convincing people to navigate what's going on in the fitness so I made the color scheme and style similar to the homepage.
 I designed the menu (the one after clicking the "Register Now" button) with a simple modern look that makes the website more organized and attractive. - Melanie </p>

+<p>I began to implement a dedicated about us section for the site in order to help free up more space on the main landing page.
+I also gave it a similar color shceme to the one seen on the homepage. - Alessandro</p>

 </body>
 </html>